maciejchwast/secret-santa/README.md

 ## Deployment Notes

-- Configure SMTP credentials for real email delivery and set up SPF/DKIM/DMARC on your domain.
+- Configure Mailgun domain/API credentials for real email delivery and set up SPF/DKIM/DMARC on your domain.
 - Update `join_url` generation in `backend/app/routes/groups.py` to use your production domain.
 - Configure Caddy or NGINX TLS certificates for HTTPS in production.
 - Schedule database backups and monitor Celery worker health.